A 501c3 Tax Exempt Non-Profit Corporation

 Her BA in Creative Writing (Poetry) comes from Sarah Lawrence College, and she earned a dual MFA in Poetry and Poetry in Translation from Drew University.
 She is rock-star-lucky to translate the work of Martiniquan-Bretagnan poet José Le Moigne.
 Her poem “sight-blind” received a Pushcart Prize nomination.

-Victoria Robinson is an assistant publicist at Get Fresh Books.
+Victoria Robinson is a publicist at Get Fresh Books.
 She also works as a freelance photographer, videographer, and graphic and web designer.

 She is currently pursuing her Associate of Arts in Communications and will soon begin pursuing her Bachelor of Arts in Communications with a concentration in Media and Film.
 Her passions include visual arts, content creation, and writing.